jadecobra/python_tdd_exercises/source/basic_objects/dictionaries/index.rst

 A dictionary_ also known as a Mapping is a way to keep :ref:`key-value pairs<test_items_returns_iterable_of_key_value_pairs_of_a_dictionary>`, the :ref:`values<test_values_of_a_dictionary>` can be any :ref:`Python object<everything is an object>`.
 I add tests to see which of :ref:`the Python basic data types<basic objects>` I can use as :ref:`keys<test_keys_of_a_dictionary>` .

-I think this is the most important :ref:`data structure<basic objects>` because it can hold all the other :ref:`data structures`, same as with :ref:`lists<lists>` and tuples_.
+I think this is the most important :ref:`data structure<basic objects>` because it can hold all the other :ref:`data structures`, same as with :ref:`lists<what is a list?>` and tuples_.
 In programming I have had to work with JSON_ which I can read and write as dictionaries_

 ----